Artwork Guidelines

 Your file should be 300DPI or higher at final print size.
 Avoid using low-resolution images from the web because they are typically 72DPI or lower.

-PRO TIP: re-saving a 72DPI image in Photoshop at 300DPI does NOT make the image better, just larger in size!
+re-saving a 72DPI image in Photoshop at 300DPI does NOT make the image better, just larger in size!

 Fonts